geopandas/geopandas/doc/source/community/contributing.rst

    ruff format geopandas
    ruff check geopandas
-   git diff upstream/main -u -- "*.py" | ruff .
+   git diff upstream/main -u -- "*.py" | ruff check .

 to auto-format your code.
 Additionally, many editors have plugins that will apply ``ruff`` as you edit files.